 |F3 – E5||Oven temperature sensor (RTD) shorted (lower oven, if double oven)|

 |F4 – E1||Meat probe malfunction – shorted||Problem could be with the probe, the receptacle, or probe circuit.
 Check probe.
 Look for pinched wire.
 Look for condensation or contamination on probe receptacle.
 Replace probe if all else checks out ok.|

 |F5 – E0||Door switches do not agree (condition exists when door switch is closed indicating an open door, and latch switch is closed indicating a locked door)||1.
 If door latched:

-E. Press and hold any key down for 1 minute to clear F5 failure code from memory.
+5. If corrections are made in any step, reconnect power to control.
+Press and hold any key for 1 minute to clear R failure code from memory.
 F2 will appear.
 Press CANCEL and observe for 1 minute to ensure operation is correct.